MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Ablation

 \subsection{Number of mirage atoms}

 The definition of mirage infusion necessitates setting the hyperparameter $\NumOfAtomsInExpand$, which specifies that crystals are supplemented with mirage atoms until the total number of atoms reaches $\NumOfAtomsInExpand$.
 Increasing this hyperparameter results in a greater number of possible atom variants from which the model can select during crystal construction.
 Simultaneously, it increases the number of atoms the model must eliminate during the generation process.
-The neural network architecture proposed by \citet{jiao2024crystalstructurepredictionjoint} has a limit on the number of atoms that can interact efficiently.
+The neural network architecture proposed by \citet{jiao2023crystal} has a limit on the number of atoms that can interact efficiently.
 Beyond a certain number, the neural network loses the capacity to manage them effectively.
-We evaluate several variants of $\NumOfAtomsInExpand$ in Table~\ref{tab:table_n_virtual} using S.U.N. computed via MLIPs (see Section~\ref{sec:metrics}), and select the optimal variant for all subsequent experiments.
+We evaluate several variants of $\NumOfAtomsInExpand$ in Table~\ref{tab:table_n_virtual} using S.U.N. computed via MLIPs (see Appendix~\ref{sup:metrics}), and select the optimal variant for all subsequent experiments.
+These results demonstrate that the proposed approach continues to be effective for values of $\NumOfAtomsInExpand$ quite far from the optimal one, indicating that the procedure is relatively insensitive to the choice of its single hyperparameter.